bdaf/Internet_shop/backend/README.md

 <h1>DELIVERY</h1>
-To add delivery you can create deliverer, but shouldn't have to. #NotTested Adding delivery with deliverer which is not in DB is possible.
+To add delivery you can create deliverer, but shouldn't have to. #NotTested Adding delivery with producer which is not in DB is possible.
 Deleting delivery deletes only delivery from DB without deliverer.

 <h1>CITY</h1>